- 19 Dec 2023

 On an automation run, your automation will go down the line checking each conditional group—if the conditions for a group are met, the automation will run all of the actions in that group.

 Only one group of conditions can be met during a single run.
 Looking at the chart above, if the first set of "if condition(s)" are met, then the actions associated with that will run even if other conditions match in the group of condition(s) below it.

 Concept 2: General use case examples

 Some examples of where conditional action groups can be helpful (but are not limited to) are:

-- Post on different social media channels depending on each record’s values.
+Post on different Slack channels depending on each record’s values.

 For a simplified example of a conditional workflow, imagine you work at a veterinarian’s office, and you need to make sure the incoming animals are sent to the correct vet.
 You could build something like:

 If: the animal is a cat -> notify the cat vet